Beautiful Prospect Lake is a popular swimming, fishing and boating destination.

 There are four public lake access points:

-- Whitehead Park [PDF - 278 KB] (dock, park and playground, carry-in boat launch)
+- Whitehead Park [PDF - 278 KB] (dock, green space and playground, carry-in boat launch)

 - Estelline Park [PDF - 168 KB (grassy park with marshy lake access, carry-in boat launch, limited parking)

-- South Prospect Lake Park [PDF - 134 KB] (foot trail access to ‘jumping-in’ point, limited parking).
+- South Prospect Lake Park [PDF - 134 KB] (foot trail to water access, limited parking)

-- Echo Drive Boat Launch (trailer boat launch, limited parking, no beach)
+- Echo Place Boat Launch (trailer boat launch, limited parking, no beach, controlled access via gate open approximately 6 a.m. to 10 p.m.)

 The lake is a popular fishing destination.
 It’s stocked with 1,000 – 5,000 rainbow trout each year.